-- (a) if the relevant planning body is a local government-a lawful requirement of, or an approval given by, the local government under the Sustainable Planning Act 2009; or - (b) if the relevant planning body is MEDQ-a lawful requirement of, or an approval given by- - (i) a local government under the Sustainable Planning Act 2009; or - (ii) MEDQ under the Economic Development Act 2012; or - (c) the planning instrument of the relevant planning body; or - (d) a lawful requirement of, or an approval given by, the relevant planning body under the planning instrument of the relevant planning body.
+- (2) In a community management statement notation a relevant planning body for a community titles scheme states only that it has noted the community management statement. - (3) Subject to subsection (4), a relevant planning body must endorse a community management statement notation on the proposed community management statement. - (4) For a community titles scheme intended to be developed progressively, a relevant planning body for the scheme is not required to endorse a community management statement notation on the proposed community management statement if there is an inconsistency between a provision of the statement and- - (a) if the relevant planning body is a local government-a lawful requirement of, or an approval given by, the local government under the Planning Act; or - (b) if the relevant planning body is MEDQ-a lawful requirement of, or an approval given by- - (i) a local government under the Planning Act; or - (ii) MEDQ under the Economic Development Act 2012; or - (c) the planning instrument of the relevant planning body; or - (d) a lawful requirement of, or an approval given by, the relevant planning body under the planning instrument of the relevant planning body.